Photo by duong thi hai yen

 A high percentage of customer engagement is a valuable objective, and should be the goal of every manager and employees who deal with customers.

-But how many times has a retail employee asked you: “Did you find everything OK?”
+But how many times has a store employee asked you: “Did you find everything OK?”

 Your answer: “No.”

 The irony?
-Four out of five respondents “agree or strongly agree” they would be loyal to such companies, if they followed up on the feedback.
+Four out of five respondents “agreed or strongly agreed” they would be loyal to such companies, if they followed up on the feedback.

-Indeed, my research shows customers change brands 70 percent of the time because they feel ignored.
+Indeed, Biz Coach research shows customers change brands 70 percent of the time because they feel ignored.

 “Our research proves that consumers really do want to provide feedback and engage in conversations with brands,” said Dr. Gary Edwards, Empathica’s chief customer officer.